a woman and a child playing in a tent

 How can I find out about what it’s like adopting a child?

 You may contact a private adoption agency, a state-regulated adoption agency, or an attorney who handles adoption matters.
-You can talk to friends who have adopted a child and been through the process.
+You can also talk to friends who have adopted a child and have gone through the process.

 Must I use an adoption agency to adopt a child?